rapidfish/personnummer/README.md

 # Personnummer API (2.2-beta)

-# Swedish Personnummer (and Samordningsnummer) - Verify/Extract/Analyze/Repair/Create

-## Java API to handle everything Swedish Personnummer
+# Java API to handle Swedish Personnummer

-Extract information from any Swedish Personnummer (or Samordningsnummer) in a comprehensive manner, yet fast and simple to use!

-...gather statistics (quickly) from collections of peronnummer/samordningsnummer using included helper classes.

-...generate personnummer (sometimes useful for test developers when a personnummer has to 'make it through' form validation etc...)
+## Java classes to Verify, Extract, Analyze and more...

+This project contains Java classes to process Swedish Personnummer, including Samordningsnummer and Organisationsnummer.

-...or simply use it to verify if a personnummer having a correct checksum (using its built in luhn-10 algorithm).
+Simply use it to verify the checksum of a personnummer (using its built in luhn-10 algorithm).

+Included helper classes enables quick gathering of statistics.
+Works on collection with peronnummer/samordningsnummer.

+Powerful methods to generate vast numbers of correct personnummer.
+This can be useful when writing unit tests.

 ## New Features added (since 2024-04-18)
-  - Rewritten using Java 21
+  - Re-written using Java 21
-  - The Personnummer class now also handles Samordningsnummer (automatically detected when parsing)
+  - The Personnummer class also handles Samordningsnummer (implicitly)
-  - new class to handle swedish Organisationsnummer (work in progress)
+  - Added a new class to handle swedish Organisationsnummer (work in progress)
-  - Find out what animal a birth date is associated with, according to the traditional Chinese Zodiac calendar.
+  - Calculate the animals of the traditional Chinese zodiac calendar

 ## Basic Features
-  - Automatic checksum validation, when parsing a personnummer string into an Optional<Personnummer> object.
+  - Automatic checksum validation when parsing a personnummer string
-  - If parsing was unsuccessful due to malformed string, or checksum being wrong, an empty Optional is returned.
+  - Access extracted information through getter methods, such as 'birthdate', 'age', 'gender' etc...
+  - Once parsed, the result becomes an immutable object (wrapped inside a Java Optional)
+  - An empty Optional is returned whenever parsing is unsuccessful
-  - Automatically detects type of swedish id string (Personnummer, Samordningsnummer or even Organisationsnummer).
+  - Easy detection of id types (Personnummer, Samordningsnummer or Organisationsnummer)
-  - Extract information such as birthdate, age, number of days since birth, gender, and sometimes even regional place of birth.
+  - Automatically resolves missing '-' separator  (or a '+' indicating ages above a hundred years)
-  - Support of four valid permutations of an input string.
-(10 trough 13 characters in length)
+  - Supporting different permutations of a valid input strings
-  - Once parsed, output can be presented using multiple toString methods. e.g. toString(), toString10(), toString11(), toString12(), toString13()
+  - Once parsed, the output can be presented in multiple ways by different toString methods
-  - Extracted data can be accessed through getters methods on the object. e.g. getChecksum(), getAge(), getGender() etc...
-  - Invalid checksum (last digit) can be error corrected (automatically) if using a 'forgiving flag' when parsing.
+  - When parsing there is an option to use the 'forgiving flag', making 'invalid' checksums corrected.
+  - The 'forgiving flag' enables parsing of Personnummer having a birthdate set in the future

 ### Build using Maven 'mvn clean install'